 Is hot weather making you miserable?
 Is your air conditioner on the blink, or are your electric bills thicker than the phone book?
 Try these easy, natural ways to keep cool when it’s hot outside.
 No batteries required!

-Natural Ways To Keep Cool When It’s Hot
+Try These Natural Ways To Stay Cool

-Drink Up: Stay hydrated by sipping from a water bottle throughout the day.
+Stay hydrated by sipping from a water bottle throughout the day.
 Aim for at least a half-gallon over the course of a day.
 If you sweat a lot, throw a sports drink or two into the mix to replace lost electrolytes.
 If you’re tired of water, natural fruit juices are a good alternative (and make great frozen drinks, too, for additional cooling benefits).
 Add a few mint leaves for a super-cooling treat.
 Just avoid excess caffeine or alcohol, which can dehydrate you.

-Make a Splash: Swimming is a great way to cool off on hot days.
+Swimming is a great way to cool off on hot days.
 It works because, when we get wet, the water evaporates from our skin, taking heat with it.
 If you can’t get to a pool or swimming hole, you can achieve this same result with a shower or bath, or just by wetting your hair.
 Soaking your feet or even just running cold water over each of your wrists for 10 seconds can also help.

-Cool Your Neck: Your body’s main temperature sensor is located on the back of your neck.
+Your body’s main temperature sensor is located on the back of your neck.
 If you have long hair, wear it up to let breezes reach this area.
 If you’re going to sit by a fan, make sure it blows onto the back of your neck.
 A cool compress over this area will also go a long way to helping you feel cooler.

-Dress Less: Make sure you’re dressed for the weather.
+Make sure you’re dressed for the weather.
 If you’re at home, or in a situation where you can get away with it, wear as little as possible.
-Wearing just a bathing suit or thin undershirt will offer relief.
+Wearing just a bathing suit or a thin undershirt will offer relief.
 If that’s not an option, then opt for loosely-woven natural fabrics, such as linen, in light, bright colors.
 These fabrics breathe, allowing your body to shed heat, while the brighter colors will reflect heat from the sun.

-Make Yourself Minty Fresh: Rub on some peppermint lotion.
+Rub on some peppermint lotion.
 The menthol will stimulate your nerves and trick your body into thinking you’re cooler than you are.